 First, the most frequently recommended small lazy dogs:

 - Japanese Chin

 The most frequently recommended medium sized lazy dogs:

 And finally, the most frequently recommended big lazy dogs:

 Dogs For Lazy Owners

 Well, those lists look like they include something for everyone, right?

-How can the fastest dogs also be among the laziest?
+How can the fastest dogs, like Greyhounds, also be among the laziest?

-Let’s look closer at what unites some of the dogs on those lists.
+Let’s look closer at some of the reasons behind what breeds made the list.

 Many of the so-called lazy dog breeds are brachycephalic.